grobenmarketing/r7-creative-branding/Brand Pillars/01-brand-positioning.md

 We don't do:
 - "Just post to social for me"
 - "Just optimize my Google profile"
+- "Just make me a website"
+- "Just edit my video"
 - One-time projects without ongoing management

 We create complete, integrated systems that work because everything reinforces everything else.

 ### ❌ Businesses Not Ready to Shift Habits
 Our system requires clients to:
-- Capture 10-15% of content (photos/videos on phone)
+- Capture 10-20 minutes of content per week (photos/videos on phone)
-- Attend bi-weekly 20-minute strategy calls
+- Attend bi-weekly 30-minute strategy calls
 - Upload content by Friday 7 PM deadlines
 - Review and approve content by Wednesday 5 PM
+- Dedicate themselves to 2-3 months of hard work for organic leads
+- Maintain the presence of mind to work with us until we see results

 If you're not ready to shift these habits, we're not the right fit.